-Without a comprehensive speech and language evaluation by a qualified speech language pathologist, it is almost impossible to be able to pinpoint if a child has a delay/disorder or is developing right on track but those first words are just slow.
+Without a comprehensive speech and language evaluation by a qualified speech-language pathologist, it is almost impossible to pinpoint if a child has a delay/disorder or is developing right on track but those first words are just slow.

-Even for speech language pathologists, the answers aren't always clear.
-However, there can be some risk factors to consider when deciding if a child is a late talker and DOES require speech therapy or a child is just a late bloomer and CAREFULLY monitoring progress by a professional is the way to go (while supplementing with lots of home language strategies, of course - they can't hurt!)
+Even for speech-language pathologists, the answers aren’t always clear.
+However, there are risk factors to consider when deciding if a child is a late talker and requires speech therapy or if a child is just a late bloomer and CAREFULLY monitoring progress by a professional is the way to go (while supplementing with lots of home language strategies).

 Children who have a family history of late talkers, specific language impairments, or really any speech/language disorder have a higher likelihood of also having similar disorders.
 Researchers believe genetics may play a large role in speech and language disorders.